Henry Jenery1

 F, #116600, d.
 15 June 1743

-Lady Catherine Forbes was the daughter of Arthur Forbes, 1st Earl of Granard and Catherine Newcomen.1,2 She married Maj.-Gen. Arthur Chichester, 3rd Earl of Donegall, son of Sir Arthur Chichester, 2nd Earl of Donegall and Jane Itchingham, on 27 July 1685.3 She died on 15 June 1743 at Abinger, Surrey, England.2
+Lady Catherine Forbes was the daughter of Arthur Forbes, 1st Earl of Granard and Catherine Newcomen.1,2 She married Maj.-Gen. Arthur Chichester, 3rd Earl of Donegall, son of Arthur Chichester, 2nd Earl of Donegall and Jane Itchingham, on 27 July 1685.3 She died on 15 June 1743 at Abinger, Surrey, EnglandG.2

-As a result of her marriage, Lady Catherine Forbes was styled as Countess of Donegall on 27 July 1685.
+After her marriage, Lady Catherine Forbes was styled as Countess of Donegall on 27 July 1685.
 From 27 July 1685, her married name became Chichester.1

 Citations